-Los Angeles has loads of wonderful things to do like movie studios to tour through, museums to wander through, theme parks to squeal through, hiking trails for photos and fitness.
+Los Angeles has loads of wonderful things to do like movie studios to tour through, museums to wander through, theme parks to squeal through, hiking trails for photos and fitness, and its fabulous beaches.

-Shoppers will love the spending money at the best outlet shopping in the city, sipping cocktails at fabulous rooftop bars (see my picks for the best bars in Santa Monica), cheering at live sport events and so much more.
+If you’re a shopper you will love the splashing the cash at the best outlet shopping in the city, sipping cocktails at fabulous rooftop bars (see my picks for the best bars in Santa Monica), cheering at live sport and so much more.

-If you’re planning a larger vacation, maybe even a California road trip but need some hints on what to do – and what not to bother with – this post covering so many things to do in California from north to south, will give you a great place to start.
+If you’re planning a larger vacation, maybe even a California road trip up to San Francisco and need some hints on what to do – and what not to bother with – this post covering so many things to do in California from north to south, will give you a great place to start.

 But if you want to get out of dodge and spend a day at beautiful beaches, poke around in small towns or take thousands of photos in the nearby desert landscapes beyond the borders of LA, I’ve got you.
 Although be warned, you might want to make it a weekend getaway once you get there!

 Need to rent a car?
 If you need your own wheels (i.e. you’re not a local!)
 I like Discover Cars.
 They are a car rental search site and will how you the best deals across all the major car companies, as well as local ones in the area.

 *This post contains affiliate links.
 That means if you make a purchase I may make a commission, at no extra cost to you.
 Thank for your support of this blog!